ahmedprottoy/Buzz-Talk/README.md

 - Follow,Unfollow users that they prefer.
 - Can search for registered users on the platform.
 - Data validations with regex.
-- User Chat system integrated with Socket.io .
+- User Chat system integrated with Socket.io to communicate and share experiences.
+- Implemented headless editor framework - Tiptap  for writting blogs with ease.

 ## API Documentation